wurmlab/genomicscourse/2016-SIB/practicals/rnaseq/TP.md

 Julien Roux

 ## Schedule
-* Wednesday 1 June, 16:45 to 17:45: from raw sequencing data to gene-level read counts.
+* Wednesday 1 June, 16:45 to 17:45: from raw sequencing data to transcript expression levels.
-* Thursday 2 June, 13:45 to 15:30: clustering and differential expression analysis.
+* Thursday 2 June, 13:45 to 15:30: gene-level clustering and differential expression analysis.

 ## Introduction